gabrielduessmann/colorPersonalizacoes/README.md

 ### Products made by the company
-All the clients can have access to this tab and they can see which products the company customizes and get information about it.
+**Anyone** (especially the clients) have access to this tab and they see the customized products maded by the company and get information about the company.
-Here **anyone** (especially clients or people who wants to see the products) sees the products of the company and can get intereseted.
-Clients can access the website and meet the company and see its products.

 ![print1](/img/prints/mugs.png)

 ### Login
 **Anyone** can have access this tab.
-However, only the employees with their **user** and **password** can login into the system.
+However, only the employees who has a **user** can login into the system.

 ![print2](/img/prints/login.png)

 ### Client registration
-**Attendants** and **managers** can create new clients, who wants to make a product customization.
-It can be consulted all the clients already registered.
+**Attendants** and **managers** can create new clients.
+Onlu registered clients can order a budget for a customization.
+In this page can be also consulted all the clients already registered.
 Moreover, they can be edited or deleted.

 ![print3](/img/prints/registerClient.png)

 ### Budget
-After the client knows what he/she wants to customize, **attendants** and **managers** made a budget for the client.
-There are options to filter in category, the client may have discounts or pay in parts.
+**Attendants** and **managers** can make budgets for the clients.
+Here it contais all the details abou the product(s) customization and the total price for the client.
+After the budget is made, the **manager** has to approve or reject it.
+If rejected, it is deleted (logically in the database) and if approved, it become a work order.

 ![print4](/img/prints/budget.png)

 ### Work order
-After the budget be one, the **manager** decides if he/she approves or rejects it.
-If it be accepted it become a work order and go to some customizer start doing the cutomization.
+**Managers** makes a work order when they approve a budget.
+Then the work order will go to the customizers, who will be responsible for all the customization.

 ![print5](/img/prints/workOrder.png)

 ### Work order status
 Thoughout the customization process, the **customizer** manages and swits the status of the work order.
+The status are: **To Do**, **Doing** and **Done**

 ![print6](/img/prints/workOrderStatus.png)

  ### Budget PDF
-The **manager** can generate a PDF about the either budgets or work orders.
-It contais the most valueable informations.
+**Managers** can generate PDFs of budgets or work orders.
+It contais the most valueable informations for his/her analyze.

 ![print7](/img/prints/pdf.png)

 # License
-Feel free to use it and open pull requests.
+Feel free to use it and open pull requests to contribute to the repository.

 [MIT](https://choosealicense.com/licenses/mit/)